Saeed Kamali Dehghan: Biography

 Kamali Dehghan was born on 1 May 1985 in Karaj, a city near Tehran, the capital of Iran.
 He graduated in 2011 from the City University Department of Journalism, with a Master of Arts (MA) degree in International Journalism, after receiving a scholarship from Open Society Institute.
 His BA was in Rolling Stock Engineering from Iran University of Science and Technology.

 He has written in Persian, English, and French for several different newspapers around the world, including Le Monde, Shargh and Etemaad.
 He covered Tehran unrest after the Iranian presidential election, 2009, for the foreign media, including CNN, CBC, France 24, Channel 4 and The Guardian.

 For Neda (2010)

 Saeed Kamali Dehghan was a co-producer of the 2010 HBO documentary For Neda.
-On 3 March 2020, he said he regrets making that documentary because "I was naive to believe the Western narrative about her death.
+On 3 March 2020, in an interview with Iranian state newspaper Tehran Times, he said he regrets making that documentary because "I was naive to believe the Western narrative about her death.
 As a journalist, I was sent to Iran to humanize their narrative naively, but I didn't know their narrative.
 When they got my footage from me, from then on, I was nobody, and I was deeply upset about the film, even though I didn’t show it at the time."